 All inmates have a set visitation time according to their cell assignment.

 Inmates assigned to "A" Block will have visitation on Friday.
 Inmates on "B" Block and temporary holding will have visitation on Wednesday.
 Inmates on "C" Block will have visitation on Saturday.
 Inmates on "D" Block will have visitation on Sunday.

 All inmates are responsible to notify family and friends of their visitation times.
 Inmates who are indigent and cannot contact visitors will receive paper and stamped envelope to notify family and friends with visitation information.

-All visitors are to be here 10 minutes prior to the scheduled visitation time to sign in.
+It is recommended that all visitors be here 10 minutes prior to the scheduled visitation time to sign in.
 If you arrive after the scheduled visit time you will not be permitted to visit.
 NO EXCEPTIONS!

-Only three visitors at one time per inmate allowed in visiting area.
+Only two visitors at one time per inmate allowed in visiting area.